This submission is currently being researched & evaluated!

-The Onion’s Quvenzhané Wallis Controversy refers to the public reaction regarding a tweet published on the official Twitter account for the satirical news organization The Onion calling the American child actress Quvenzhané Wallis a “cunt.”
+The Onion's Quvenzhané Wallis Commentary was a social media controversy over a risqué tweet posted by the satirical news organization The Onion calling the American child actress a "cunt."

-During The Oscars held on February 24th, 2013, the official Twitter account for The Onion made a controversial tweet about Academy Award nominee Quvenzhané Wallis, referring to the nine-year-old actress as “kind of a cunt” (shown below).
+During The Oscars ceremony held on February 24th, 2013, The Onion posted a highly irreverent tweet about Quvenzhané Wallis, a nine-year-old American actress nominated for the Academy Award for Best Actress, in which the satirical news outlet described the nine-year-old actress as "kind of a cunt" (shown below).

 The tweet was immediately met with widespread criticism, with many Twitter users offended by the tweet spreading the hashtag "#unfollowTheOnion."
 Within one hour, The Onion deleted the tweet from the feed.

 — Tameka Green (@Tameka_Green) February 25, 2013